burkayakca/burkayakca/README.md

 Here’s a selection of what I’m working on:

 - ⛩️ **[AiKanjiDictionary](https://github.com/burkayakca/AiKanjiDictionaryApp) 🆕** <br>
-  A React app that serves as an AI-powered Kanji dictionary.***
+  A React app that serves as an AI-powered Kanji dictionary.**

 - 📚 **[LibraryManagement](https://github.com/burkayakca/LibraryManagement)**
-  A Python-based program to streamline library management.**
+  A Python-based program to streamline library management.*

 - 🖼️ **[VisualComparisonSliderCreator](https://github.com/burkayakca/VisualComparisonSliderCreator)**
-  A Python tool to create intuitive sliders for visual comparisons.**
+  A Python tool to create intuitive sliders for visual comparisons.*

-<p>* These repos provide User interfaces in <bold>Turkish</bold> but can be easily translated into any language with the help of AI.</p>

-<p>**Turkish UI.
+<p>*Turkish UI.
 English documentation included</p>

 <p>***Bilingual.
 Turkish and English versions can be accessed through seperate branches</p>